 Alternative 6.
-Define a rebuilding strategy for red snapper that sets F{OY} equal to 96% F{MSY} (96% $F{40\%}$) and rebuilds in 35 years.
+Define a rebuilding strategy for red snapper that sets F{OY} equal to 97% F{MSY} (97% $F{40\%}$) and rebuilds in 35 years.
 The ACL for 2010 would be 101,000 lbs whole weight.

-The ACL specified for 2010 would remain in effect beyond 2010 until modified.
+The ACL (total removals) specified for 2010 would remain in effect beyond 2010 until modified.
 The Council will review ACL and management measures following the next scheduled assessment for red snapper.
-OY at equilibrium would be xxxxxx lbs ww.
+OY at equilibrium would be 2,291,000 lbs ww.
 Under this strategy, the fishery would have a 50% chance of rebuilding to SSB{MSY} by 2044 (Table 2-10).

-- (1) Track CPUE of red snapper via a fishery-independent monitoring program (see Section 4.12) to track changes in biomass. - (2) Track the biomass and CPUE through the research set-aside that would involve data collection by headboat and charterboat operators. - (3) The Council would evaluate the size of the area closures when the discards are estimated to exceed the ACL.
+- Track CPUE of red snapper via a fishery-independent monitoring program (see Section 4.12) to track changes in biomass and take action to end overfishing if assessment indicates progress is not being made. - (2) Track the biomass and CPUE through the research set-aside (should this just state fishery-dependent sampling as proposed in Section 2.5?) that would involve data collection by headboat and charterboat operators. - (3) The Council would evaluate the size of the area closures when the discards are estimated to exceed the ACL.
 CPUE would be evaluated every three years and adjustments would be made by the framework action being developed in Amendment 17B.
+Needs to be clarified.
+Confusing sounds like two adjustments based on monitoring discards and monitoring some sort of CPUE.
+Already have two CPUE options above. - (4) Set ACL = 0 instead of Alternative 7?